libp2p/js-libp2p/README.md

 ### Identify

-Identify is a protocol that Swarms mounts on top of itself, to identify the connections between any two peers.
+Identify is a protocol that switchs mounts on top of itself, to identify the connections between any two peers.
 E.g:

 - a) peer A dials a conn to peer B
 - b) that conn gets upgraded to a stream multiplexer that both peers agree